shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/create-shotgun-desktop-shortcut.md

 ---
 layout: default
-title: How do I set up a desktop/launcher icon for Shotgun Desktop on Linux?
+title: How do I set up a desktop/launcher icon for ShotGrid Desktop on Linux?
 pagename: create-shotgun-desktop-shortcut
 lang: en
 ---